BullSequana/portails4/README.md

 The library can be configured thanks to environment variables.
 Here is a non exhaustive list of configuration items.
 - BXIPKT_DEBUG  debug level of the bxipkt layer.
 Default value is 0.
+- BXIPKTUDP_NET  network used for UDP communications.
+Default value is "127.0.0.0"

 ## About